 · Emotional Intelligence – Concepts and their Utilities.

 |Unit II- General Science & Technology|

-· Nuclear technology :- Basic concept, radioactivity and its applications, different types of nuclear reactors, civilian and military uses.
-Institutional structure for development of nuclear technology in India.
+· Nuclear technology:- Basic concept, radioactivity, and its applications, different types of nuclear reactors, civilian and military uses.
+Institutional structure for the development of nuclear technology in India.

-· Telecommunication :- Basic concept, Telecom application for socio-economic development of masses, Indian telecom industry with brief history, National Telecom Policy and TRAI (Telecom Regulatory Authority of India)
+· Telecommunication:- Basic concept, Telecom application for socio-economic development of masses, Indian telecom industry with a brief history, National Telecom Policy and TRAI (Telecom Regulatory Authority of India)

 · Allotropes of carbon.